 Responses at this level will demonstrate a sound understanding of drama and theatre terminology.
-They will offer a consideration of a director's approach to an imaginative interpretation of the text, based on knowledge gained throughout the course.
+They will offer a consideration of a director's

-The candidate will have a grasp of the question and a clear grasp of approaches to consider in relation to the objectives for the chosen interpretation, justified through examples of how ideas will be communicated to an audience.
+The candidate will have a grasp of the question and a clear grasp of approaches to consider in relation to the objectives for the chosen interpretation, justified through examples of how an audience will be engaged.